Soprano: Lyric

 The lyric soprano is a warm voice with a bright, full timbre, which can be heard over a big orchestra.
 It generally has a higher tessitura than a soubrette and usually plays ingénues and other sympathetic characters in opera.
 Lyric sopranos have a range from approximately middle C (C_{4}) to "high D" (D_{6}).

 The lyric soprano may be a light lyric soprano or a full lyric soprano.
 The light lyric soprano has a bigger voice than a soubrette but still possesses a youthful quality.
 The full lyric soprano has a more mature sound than a light-lyric soprano and can be heard over a bigger orchestra.

 Spinto

 Also lirico-spinto, Italian for "pushed lyric", the spinto soprano has the brightness and height of a lyric soprano, but can be "pushed" to dramatic climaxes without strain, and may have a somewhat darker timbre.
 Spinto sopranos have a range from approximately B (B_{3}) to "high D" (D_{6}).

 Dramatic

 A dramatic soprano (or soprano robusto) has a powerful, rich, emotive voice that can sing over a full orchestra.
 Usually (but not always) this voice has a lower tessitura than other sopranos, and a darker timbre.
 Dramatic sopranos have a range from approximately A (A_{3}) to "high C" (C_{6}).

-Some dramatic sopranos, known as Wagnerian sopranos, have a very big voice that can assert itself over an exceptionally large orchestra (over eighty pieces).
-These voices are substantial and very powerful and ideally even throughout the registers.
+Select dramatic sopranos, sometimes called "Wagnerian sopranos", are able project over large orchestras (made up of eighty or more instruments) and may be substantial and powerful throughout the registers.